aa18514/machine_learning/sign language classification/readme.md

 ## Description

 A classic example of implementing a feed forward neural network using tensorflow.
+The achieved test accuracy was 82.5% and train accuracy was 93.24%.